Is there such a thing as fighting fair? Absolutely.

 There are many reasons for disagreements.
 There can be a difference of opinion, stress, or some are just out right argumentative.

 When we experienced financial hardships, it brought a great deal of stress between us.
 We were easily offended, and irritated with each other.
 After a while, the fighting began to take a toll not just on us, but our family, our ministry, and in business.

 We recall sitting down with our spiritual mentors Ed and Lorri, who explained the things we were going through were difficult, but what made it worse was our inability to fight fair.
-Our you can say our inability to maintain positive communication when dealing with conflict in our marriage.
+And our inability to maintain positive communication when dealing with conflict in our marriage.

 There was too much at stake, to allow the enemy to come between us.

 There were times André would call Ed to ask his opinion about something he was considering.
 And the first thing Ed would ask him was, “what does your wife think about that?”
-André would be sitting there thinking what does she have to do with this?
+André would ask what does she have to do with this?
 And Ed’s response was, “everything.”

-When we are unified in our marriage, it brings honor to God and others watching us will be able to see the unity and ultimately see God.
-After all, according to 1 Peter 3 we are told that the marriage relationship is supposed to mirror Christ and the Church.
+When we are unified in our marriage, it brings honor to God and others watching us will be able to see the unity.
+After all, according to 1 Peter 3 we are told that the marriage relationship is an equal partnership.

 “In the same way, you husbands must give honor to your wives.
 Treat your wife with understanding as you live together.
 She may be weaker than you are, but she is your equal partner in God’s gift of new life.
 Treat her as you should so your prayers will not be hindered.” ~ 1 Peter 3:7 (NLT)

 Too many wives want to point this out and say: “see here; if you don’t treat me right, your prayers are going to be hindered.”